Leadership Advancing Socially Engaged Research (LASER)

 Eligibility, Expectations, and Selection Process

-All Ph.D. students entering their third or fourth year in the fall of 2018 who are in good academic standing are eligible to apply.
+All Ph.D. students who have completed their required coursework by the fall of 2023 and are in good academic standing are eligible to apply.
 There are no disciplinary restrictions for this program.
-However, Master’s students and earlier or later year Ph.D. students are not eligible.
-This program is a yearlong commitment (August 2018 to August 2019) and admission is competitive.
+However, master’s students and earlier or later year Ph.D. students are not eligible.
+This program is a yearlong commitment (August 2023 to August 2024) and admission is competitive.

 Attendance is mandatory for each program meeting.
-A tentative calendar of all 2018-2019 meeting dates and times is provided below.
+A tentative calendar of all 2023-24 meeting dates and times is provided in the application packet.
 Consult your schedule and make sure your advisor is aware of these day and time commitments before submitting your application.
 Attendance at each meeting is mandatory.
 However, limited case by case exceptions for unavoidable absences at particular meetings will be granted.
-If you know of such conflicts with any of these dates when you apply, please note that in your application and this will not be counted against you.
+If you know of such conflicts with any of these dates when you apply, please note that in your application and this will not negatively impact the consideration of your application.

 The selection process is based on the following:

-- The participant’s interest in and aptitude for leadership development as demonstrated by their ability to articulate how program participation will assist their professional, research, and/or service interests
+- The applicant’s interest in and aptitude for leadership development as demonstrated by their ability to articulate how program participation will assist their professional, research, and/or service interests

 - Identification of a practicum experience that will support the participant’s leadership development and/or the social impact of their research